-Anne has practiced yoga for over 30 years.
-She believes the greatest teacher is the one practitioners eventually find in themselves, when they start creatively exploring and viscerally understanding their body’s own unique patterns and experiences.
-Yoga’s lessons have been central to Anne’s ability to thrive while engaging in vigorous physical activities, while creating harmony with past injuries and chronic pain.
+Anne has practiced yoga for almost 40 years.
+She believes the greatest teacher is the one students find in themselves, when they creatively explore and viscerally understand their body’s own unique patterns and experiences.
+Yoga has been central to Anne’s ability to engage in vigorous physical activities, while creating harmony with past injuries and chronic pain.

 Jean is, in no particular order: a yogini, dog lover, mother of Gus, mother of rescue pup Hugo, Gyrotonic trainer, gardener, bike rider, sun worshipper, mystery novel reader, tap dancer/hoofer, chipaholic, Netflix binger, modern dancer with a love of spacious three-dimensional movement, 30+ year Eugenian transplanted from Chicago, cancer survivor, lover of detail, avocado fanatic, cineaste, a Duck fan and a diehard Cubs fan, teetotaler, Leo sun and Leo moon, Justin Peck groupie, movement educator.

 Jennifer is a yoga educator who brings wisdom, kindness, and inquiry to the mat.
 She blends heartfelt yoga philosophy, and asana, with the intelligence of the biomechanics of the body.
 She skillfully teaches to a diversity of students, enabling each to find ease and confidence on the mat.
 Her ability to take her life experiences as a single mother of two brings community and connection to the yoga experience.
-She is grateful to her teachers, Sarahjoy Marsh and Scott Anderson, with whom she participated in 500RYT trainings.
+She is grateful to her teachers, Sarahjoy Marsh and Scott Anderson, with whom she participated in 500-hour RYT trainings.